What are cookies?

-Users of www.larespana.com can manage cookies and, therefore, refuse them on an individual or general basis through the Settings Panel.
+Users of www.larespana.com can manage the cookies and therefore reject them individually or completely in the Settings Panel.

-The website does not control the websites shown as a result of searches, links or access from our directory.
-Those other websites may install their own cookies or ask you to provide personal information.
+The portal has no control over the websites shown as a result of your search, links or accesses from our directory.
+Such other websites can place their own cookies or request personal information from you.

-- How can our users disable cookies in the leading browsers?
+- How can our users de-activate cookies in the main browsers?

-It is normally possible to stop accepting cookies in the browser or to stop accepting the cookies linked to a specific service.
+It is normally possible to stop the browser from accepting cookies, or to stop accepting cookies from a specific service.

-All modern browsers include the option to change the cookie settings.
+All modern browsers enable users to change their cookie settings.

-Many browsers include the option to activate a “private mode”, where cookies are always deleted after your visit.
-The various browsers have different names for this private mode.
-Below is a list of the most common browsers and the different names they use for this “private mode”.
+Many browsers allow for a private mode that always clears cookies after your visit.
+Depending on each browser, this private mode can have different names.
+Below, you can find a list of the most common browsers and the different names for this “private mode”.

 - How can I disable third-party cookies?

-Remember that, if you accept third-party cookies and wish to delete them, you must do this from your browser options or by using the system that the third-party offers.
+Remember that if you accept cookies from third parties, you must delete them from your browser’s options or from the system provided by the third party.

 - Facebook: https://www.facebook.com/policies/cookies/

-- What happens if I refuse to accept the website’s cookies?
+- What happens if I don’t accept the website’s cookies?

-If the user refuses to allow cookies to be installed in their browser, they may be unable to access certain sections of our website.
+If the user does not allow cookies to be installed on their browser, they may not be able to access some sections of our website.

-Under Articles 44 et seq of the General Data Protection Regulation (GDPR), transfers will be lawful if they are based on an adequacy decision by the European Commission or in the event that appropriate safeguards are in place as the result of a legally binding instrument that is enforceable among public authorities and bodies, or through binding corporate rules, standard clauses adopted or approved by the Commission or codes of conduct or certification mechanisms.
-Otherwise, it will be necessary to obtain authorisation from the competent Supervisory Authority or, failing that, the data subject’s explicit consent; alternatively, one of the other scenarios set out in Art.
-49 GDPR must be applicable.
+According to Articles 44 et seq. of the European General Data Protection Regulation (GDPR), transfers are legitimate if they are based on an adequacy decision by the European Commission, or if there are adequate guarantees given by a legally binding instrument enforceable by public authorities and bodies, or via binding corporate bylaws, or standard clauses adopted or approved by the Commission, or by codes of conduct or certification mechanisms.
+Otherwise, authorisation will be necessary from the competent control authority, or failing that, explicit consent from the interested party or another of the possibilities contained in Art.
+19 GDPR.

-- Is a profile created based on my browsing and are automated decisions made that could produce legal effects that concern me or significantly affect me in any way?
+- Is a profile created of my browsing activity, and are automated decisions taken that may affect me legally or significantly?

-We would like to inform you that LAR ESPAÑA REAL ESTATE SOCIMI, S.A. does not create profiles based on your browsing that lead to automated decisions that could produce legal effects that concern you.
+We inform you that www.larespana.com does not create profiles of your browsing activity that lead to automated decisions that may affect you legally or significantly.

-We would like to inform you that LAR ESPAÑA REAL ESTATE SOCIMI, S.A. does not process sensitive data.
+We inform you that www.larespana.com does not process sensitive data.

 - More information